robonaut/cups-canon-mp620/README.md

 This will create an ubuntu based cups server with support for old Canon printers

-## Install networked printer using IPPP
+## Install networked printer using IPP
 Point host to `localhost:6310` and user `printers/canon` as queue name